buddhamagnet/cv/README.md

 I am a full stack engineer and architect with over 20 years of experience working for all manner of organisations, from working as a single freelancer, through a number of startups and consultancies, to large companies including [Sun Microsystems](http://sun.com) and [The Economist](http://economist.com).
 I am passionate about open source and past contributions can be found below the employment history below.
 As I started my career in the 90s I have a solid foundation in all the things we used to do by hand (SQL, server admin, C, perl, you know the score).

+Don't get me to do whiteboard exercises!
+I have spent my career building new systems, working on legacy systems, debugging both and hunting for solutions to difficult problems at midnight.
+I've seen systems born and seem them die, and everything in between and have developed an instinct for the right thing borne out of blood and sweat.

 ## MINDSET

 I believe mindset trumps technology and have a passionate interest in collaboration, mentoring, upskilling and communication.
 I think shipped and working software is better than perfect software and am fully possessed of a devops mindset, encouraging ownership of all aspects of the development lifecycle.
 I have also worked across multiple teams in my time, picking up invaluable skills in cross-functional working, cross-team communication, dependency identification, cutting through static, unblocking team members and data analysis.